 Download the form here: Students' representative form (word)

 Submitting a motion

-Submitting a motion (more commonly known as a proposal), requires that the motion is first summarised in text and submitted to the students' representatives before the announced deadline (usually a few hours before the session starts).
+Submitting a motion (more commonly known as a proposal), requires that the motion is first summarised in text and submitted to the student representatives before the announced deadline (usually a few hours before the session starts).
 The motion should follow the format of the provided form.
-Each submitter of a motion will get the opportunity to present it during the students' parliament session.
+Each submitter of a motion will get the opportunity to present it during the parliament session.

 Download the form for motions here: Motion form (word)

-Statues for the BUP Student parliament
+Statutes for the BUP Student parliament

-Past students' parliament sessions
+Past student parliament sessions

 Here you can find protocols from past parliament sessions